Penetration-free Solid-Fluid Interaction on Shells and Rods: Numerical Algorithm

 After obtaining the predicted velocity and level set, we will solve a constrained optimization problem to rigorously enforce the incompressibility of the fluid volume on a positional level, by directly adjusting the level-set field near the interface.
 We formulate the optimization problem as motivated by the observation that the level-set field near its interface is smooth and differentiable, allowing the adjustment of a local fluid surface by editing its neighboring level-set values.
 Given an intermediate level-set domain $\phi^{\star}$ with its volume deviating from the original value $V_0$, we solve the following quadratic problem:

 where $\bm{M}_f=\rho V_c$ is a diagonal fluid mass matrix collected from the unknown cells.
+This objective corresponds to minimizing the weighted $L^2$ distance between $\phi$ and the predicted field $\phi^\star$, ensuring minimal modification to the intermediate interface while enforcing volume conservation.
 Here $V_c=\Delta x^d$ is the volume (or area in 2D) of a grid cell, and $\sum H(\phi)V_c$ is the discrete volume integral.
-We have $n$ corresponding volume constraints for a level-set field with $n$ connected domains.
+For a level-set field with $n$ connected components, we calculate $V_0$ for each component and have $n$ corresponding volume constraints.
 Further, we define $H$ as a smoothed Heaviside step function:

 where $k$ controls the sharpness of the step function, which is set as the domain length $L$ divided by the narrowband width $\varepsilon$.
 To solve this problem using Newton's method $\phi^+=\phi+\Delta \phi$, it suffices to solve the following linear system for one Newton's step $\Delta \phi$: